PartIR: Composing SPMD Partitioning Strategies for Machine Learning

-The first matmul is a map over the second dimension of \inlinecode{\%w1}, so no special care is necessary.
-We need only to remember that \inlinecode{\%x1} is partitioned along its second dimension.
-For the second matmul, we observe that both of its operands are partitioned along the contracting dimensions.
-Hence, we can recover the original program semantics by inserting a final \inlinecode{all\_reduce} operation across axis $M$.
+The first \texttt{matmul} is a map over the second dimension of \inlinecode{\%w1}, so no special care is necessary.
+We only need to remember that \inlinecode{\%x1} is partitioned along its second dimension.
+For the second \texttt{matmul}, observe that both of its operands are partitioned along the contracting dimensions.
+Hence, an \inlinecode{all_reduce} operation across axis $M$ recovers the original program semantics.
 This sharding of pairs of matrix multiplications is the essence of the Megatron sharding in Transformers~\cite{megatron2019}.

-\paragraph{Adding fully sharded parameters} Notice that the parameters are only sharded on axis $M$ (but not $B$) in Listing~\ref{lst:fsdp-chain}.
-We could modify the function to shard them further on dimensions 0 and 1, respectively, but we would need to insert two \inlinecode{all_gather} operations right before they are needed in the matrix multiplication:
+\paragraph{Adding fully sharded parameters} Notice that the parameters are only sharded on axis $M$ (but not $B$) in \Cref{lst:partitioned-chain}.
+To further shard the parameters on dimensions 0 and 1, respectively, we would need to insert two \inlinecode{all_gather} operations before they are needed in the multiplications:

 These operations gather the shards on the corresponding dimensions.
-This sharding of parameters, after batch parallelism, is the essence of (SPMD) Z3 sharding~\cite{zero2019}.
-Note that the parameters are only gathered before use, reducing the peak memory requirements.

-Of course, more complex shardings are possible on top of the aforementioned chain of strategies.
-For example, the input and output activation ({\tt \%x} and the return value) may be additionally sharded on the model axis $M$.
-Such a sharding will convert the \inlinecode{all\_reduce} to an \inlinecode{reduce\_scatter} and introduce an \inlinecode{all\_gather} on the input {\tt \%x} before using it in the first matmul.
-We omit the MLIR code for this transformation (this, in effect, is the ES strategy in \Cref{sec:eval}.)
+This sharding of parameters, after batch parallelism, is the essence of FSDP~\cite{zero2019, fsdp}.
+More complex shardings are possible on top of this schedule.
+For example, sharding the input and output activation ({\tt \%x} and the return value) on the model axis $M$ will convert the \inlinecode{all_reduce} operation to a \inlinecode{reduce_scatter} and introduce an \inlinecode{all_gather}\xspace on the input {\tt \%x} before using it in the first \texttt{matmul}.
+We omit the code but stress that this is the ES strategy in \Cref{sec:eval}.

-The sequence of examples above highlights that (i) popular sharding strategies do compose; (ii) by following linear algebraic reasoning, a model can be partitioned just by sharding its inputs and parameters, and sometimes internal operations, see \Cref{sec:tags}; (iii) it suffices to utilize information about the operations' parallel and contracting dimensions.
-In the rest of the paper, we show how to express these strategies through compiler actions that enable a semantics-preserving rewrite of an initial unpartitioned program (as in \Cref{lst:unpartitioned-chain}) into a device-local program (as in \Cref{lst:data-parallel-chain,lst:partitioned-chain,lst:fsdp-chain}).
+The sequence of examples above highlights that (i) sharding strategies compose; (ii) by following algebraic reasoning, a model can be partitioned just by sharding its inputs and parameters, and sometimes internal operations, see \Cref{sec:tags}; (iii) it suffices to utilize information about parallel and contracting dimensions.
+In the rest of the paper we show how to express sharding strategies through semantics-preserving rewrite actions to go from an unpartitioned program (as in \Cref{lst:unpartitioned-chain}) to a device-local program (as in \Cref{lst:data-parallel-chain,lst:partitioned-chain,lst:fsdp-chain}).